pupilfirst/pupilfirst/docs/reviewing_submissions.md

 You can also revise the template over time, as your understanding of student's issues improves.
 This can also be really helpful if you're working with other coaches, all of whom can edit the checklist, letting your _collective_ knowledge improve the quality of the feedback.

+## Leaving Notes

+You can write down notes about a student while you're reviewing a submission.
+These [notes will be stored in a student's report](/student_reports?id=keep-notes-on-students), and can be viewed only by you and other coaches.

+If the submission you're leaving a note on is from a _team_, then the note will be posted to the report of all students in that team.

+?> **We'd appreciate any feedback you have about this process!**\
 The greater the difficultly of a course, the greater the importance of a good review process and targeted feedback.
 As always, if your experience as a teacher has shown you new approaches or techniques, our team at PupilFirst would be more than happy to [have a conversation about it](mailto:support@pupilfirst.com).